apache/incubator-livy/docs/rest-api.md

   </tr>
 </table>

-Starting from Livy 0.5.0, each session could support both Scala, Python and R interpreters.
-The ``kind`` field in session creation is not required anymore, instead user needs to specify code kind (spark, pyspark or sparkr) during statement submission.
+Starting with version 0.5.0-incubating, each session can support all three Scala, Python and R interpreters.
+The ``kind`` field in session creation is no longer required, instead users must specify code kind (spark, pyspark or sparkr) during statement submission.

-To be compatible with old protocol, user could still specify ``kind`` field in session creation as a hint, while ignoring the ``kind`` field in statement submission, Livy will use this session ``kind`` as the default kind for all the submitted statements.
+To be compatible with previous versions, users can still specify ``kind`` in session creation, while ignoring ``kind`` in statement submission.
+Livy will then use this session ``kind`` as default kind for all the submitted statements.

-If user want to submit code other than the default ``kind`` specified in session creation, user needs to specify code kind (spark, pyspark or sparkr) during statement submission.
+If users want to submit code other than default ``kind`` specified in session creation, users need to specify code kind (spark, pyspark or sparkr) during statement submission.

 #### pyspark

 To change the Python executable the session uses, Livy reads the path from environment variable ``PYSPARK_PYTHON`` (Same as pyspark).

+Starting with version 0.5.0-incubating, session kind "pyspark3" is removed, instead users require to set ``PYSPARK_PYTHON`` to python3 executable.

 Like pyspark, if Livy is running in ``local`` mode, just set the environment variable.
 If the session is running in ``yarn-cluster`` mode, please set